 It is very important to understand that lucid dream will happen only if you really want it to, and if you put the work.

-You cannot expect miracles after you meditate twice, or after 3 days of writing in your dream journal, or after a few days of doing reality checks.
+You cannot expect to become lucid, after you meditate twice, after 3 days of writing in your dream journal, or after a few days of doing reality checks.

 Lucid dreaming is a state of mind.

-You need to increase your awareness, you have to put effort and time in it, in order to succeed.
+You need to increase your awareness, you have to put effort and time in it.

-Once you make all this small things a part of your routine, that is the moment when you will see results.
+Once you make a number of small things a part of your routine, that is the moment when you will see results.